NelisW/myOpenHab/docs/000-contents.md

 ##File structure

-The series of files in the `docs` directory serve to capture my experiences, actions and insights.
-A number of smaller files are used, rather than one large file.
-Keeping the information in separate files helps to keep things simple and focused.
+The series of files in the `docs` directory of this repo serve to capture my experiences, actions and insights.
+The files are not all in the same state of completion, some just contain links to web sites.

+A number of smaller files are used, rather than one large file, to help help focus and direct access.
 The files are using markdown for formatting: easily edited by any ACII editor, and equally easily rendered by a number of markdown renderers.

 Files are grouped in number series in order to contain topics together.
-The file sequence is more or less chronological, but there is no requirement to strictly follow this sequence.
+The file sequence is more or less chronological in implementation sequence, but there is no requirement to strictly follow this sequence.

 It is recommended that you read and construct the RPi, the MQTT and openHAB functionality as a single unit.